norman/spanish/README.md

-# Spanish Verbs
+# Spanish

-This is (or rather, will be) a Spanish verb conjugator, written in Ruby.
+This library provides (or rather, will provide) some linguistic tools for working with Spanish words.

+Plans include:

+* Syllabify any Spanish word.
-The goal is to be able to correctly conjugate any Spanish infinitive verb.
+* Correctly conjugate any Spanish infinitive verb.

-Perhaps eventually it will also accept conjugated verbs, and return their infinitive.
-I haven't looked into the issue in enough detail to know how feasable this is, but it would be cool.
+* Given a conjugated verb, identify its conjugation and infinitive.
+* Correctly return gender, pluralization and agreement for nouns.